easazade/faker_x/README.md

 ## 📜 Contribution Guide
-Please Read [Contribution Guide](CONTRIBUTING.md).
-It is written in details to avoid any confusions and help you understand what you need to do to make your contributions.
+Please Read the [Contribution Guide](CONTRIBUTING.md).
+It is written in detail to avoid any confusions and help you understand what you need to do to make your contributions.
 If there is any confusion or question you can open an issue or ask your question on your open pull request.

 ## 💎 Resources & 🌏 Localizations

-Below you can see a table of all the locales and all the resource and values that are available for them.<br><br>
+Below you can see a table of all the locales and all the resources and values that are available for them.<br><br>
 - Fake value generators marked in [<span style="color:black">black</span>] are available for all locales and generate the value differently according to that locale.<br>
  - Fake value generators marked in [<span style="color:green">green</span>]🟢 are globally shared between different locales and generate values using same methods for all locales.<br>
 - Fake value generator marked in [<span style="color:blue">blue</span>]🔵 are the ones that are only available for that locale<br>